-- You need to practice for case interviews in advance.
+- You need to practice for the interviews in advance.

 - You must be comfortable with mental math.

-- What Is A Case Interview?
-A full understanding of the case interview process provides the foundation for excelling during it.
+- What Is A Case Interview? – With a full understanding of the case interview process, you’ll avoid early prep mistakes.

-- Case Interview Examples What have real consulting applicants experienced during the case interview process?
+- Case Interview Examples – See what real consulting applicants experienced during the case interview process.

-- How to Crack the Case Like a Real Consultant How do you bring it all together to deliver an excellent case interview performance?
+- How to Crack the Case Like a Real Consultant – Bring it all together.

-- Case Interview Tips: Execution So the day of the case interview has arrived.
-You’ve prepared well.
-What can you do to optimize your performance during the interview?
+- Case Interview Tips: Execution – The day of the interview has arrived.
+You’re prepared – but what else can you do to optimize performance?